mirzafahad/mirzafahad.github.io/_posts/2019-01-11-structure-packing.md

 comments: true
 ---

-One day when I was using PVS Studio Static Analyzer it suggested that I have an opportunity to apply 'struct-packing' that can save space.
+One day while I was using PVS Studio Static Analyzer it suggested that I have an opportunity to apply 'struct-packing' that can save space.
 After some googling and reading I was astonished to the fact that I never knew of this!

-#### what is structure packing?
+#### What is structure packing?
 It is a technique for reducing the memory footprint in C-like structures.
 Let's see an example.
 On a 32-bit machine the size of the variable types are:

 	sizeof(char *) = 4 Bytes